Civic-military dictatorship of Uruguay: Media and literature

 Media outlets faced the constant threat of closure and interrogation.
 News outlets were required to provide the names of all journalists, editors, and other staff members to the Ministry of Education and Culture as well as a clear statement of its political views and financial sources.
 Articles or publications which intended to damage the nation's "prestige" were forbidden, especially the publication of news involving the Tupamaro urban guerrillas that conflicted with or questioned the veracity of government sources.
 Censorship was not restricted to news publications; literary works had to comply with the strictest censorship requirements in Uruguayan history and authors were detained at unprecedented levels.
 The ultra-conservative political environment forced many influential liberal writers to flee the country to publish their works.
 Throughout this period, Mario Benedetti, a prominent Uruguayan author, lived in exile in Peru, Cuba, and Spain.
 Through his novels, poems, and plays, Bendetti criticized the strict censorship of the Civic-Military dictatorship and called for non-violent opposition to the regime.

 Music and radio

 As written works critical of the government became increasingly harder to publish, some artists turned to music.
 As a consequence, the regime began to censoring music and radio stations.
 The government did not send out public statements banning specific songs or broadcasts.
 Instead, increased scrutiny by the police led to self-censorship in an attempt to avoid arrest.
 Songwriters and performers of protest songs were forced to leave the country and some radio stations went so far as to stop broadcasting music altogether.

+The Uruguayan musical group Los Nocheros became a propaganda tool used by the dictatorship to promote it abroad.
+Their anti-communist song "Disculpe" was required to be played every two hours by all radio stations in Uruguay.

+Military marching music became a mainstay of the regime, with such music being incorporated into various performance contexts and accompanied the official communications of the dictatorship.
+All foreign music was considered a threat to the regime, even from countries that otherwise supported the dictatorship, with rock music in particular being discouraged in favor of other, regional genres of music such as payada.